 About the Department of Thoracic Surgery

 Established in 1914, Mount Sinai’s Department of Thoracic Surgery was one of the first of its kind in the United States.
 Since then, our award-winning physicians have consistently contributed to the evolution of this field through their pioneering efforts to bring about new technologies and therapies.
 Our international recognition as a leader in thoracic surgery has drawn patients from across the nation and all over the world.

-Today, led by Department Chief Raja M. Flores, MD, the Steven and Ann Ames Professor in Thoracic Surgery, the Department collaborates in a multidisciplinary approach (across several disciplines and specialties), so patients can benefit from the insights of multiple experts.
+Today, led by Department Chairman Raja M. Flores, MD, the Steven and Ann Ames Professor in Thoracic Surgery, the Department collaborates in a multidisciplinary approach (across several disciplines and specialties), so patients can benefit from the insights of multiple experts.
 We partner with Medical Oncology, Pulmonary Medicine, Radiology, Interventional Radiology, Gastroenterology, Neurology, and Ear, Nose and Throat specialists to treat the full spectrum of thoracic (chest) diseases and conditions.
 This includes:

 - Lung cancer and pleural diseases